KAIST-AILab/NeuralPipeline_DSTC8/README.md

 If you want to evaluate your own fine-tuned weights, please handle the "model_checkpoint" on the right submission name in 'convlab/spec/submission.json'.

 ## Credit
-Our code is based on https://github.com/huggingface/transfer-learning-conv-ai.
+Our code is based on hugging_faces' TransferTransfo (https://github.com/huggingface/transfer-learning-conv-ai.)